Import a Git repo

 VSTS | TFS 2018 | TFS 2017 Update 1

 This guide shows you how to import an existing Git repo from GitHub, Bitbucket, GitLab, or other location into a new or empty existing repo in your VSTS project.

 - A VSTS account.
 If you don't have one, you can sign up for one for free.
 Each account includes free, unlimited private Git repositories.

 - If you are using TFS, you must have TFS 2017 Update 1 or higher.
-For instructions on manually importing a Git repo using TFS 2017 RTM, see Manually import a repo.
+For instructions on manually importing a Git repo using TFS 2017 RTM or earlier, see Manually import a repo.

 Import into a new repo